Alaska Orff Chapter #88

 Article VIII: Amendments

-This constitution may be amended by a three fourths majority vote of the members present.
+This constitution may be amended by a two-thirds majority vote of the voting members.
 Prior notice of any change must be given to all members.
 Members may vote absentee electronically if unable to attend in person.

 Article IX: Net Earnings